Spinal Tap II: The End Continues

-Spinal Tap II: The End Continues is a 2025 American mockumentary comedy film directed by Rob Reiner.
-A sequel to This Is Spinal Tap (1984), the film features Christopher Guest, Michael McKean, and Harry Shearer reprising their roles as members of the fictional heavy metal band Spinal Tap who are reuniting after 15 years for one final show.
+Spinal Tap II: The End Continues is a 2025 American mockumentary comedy film produced and directed by Rob Reiner, from a script he wrote with Christopher Guest, Michael McKean and Harry Shearer.
+The sequel to This Is Spinal Tap (1984), it stars Guest, McKean, Shearer, and Reiner, and follows the members of the fictional heavy metal band Spinal Tap as they reunited for a final show.